Set NumLock to be ON

 2 = NumLock ON, CapsLock OFF, ScrollLock OFF

-2147483648 = NumLock ON (some domain setups prefer this special bitmask for compatibility and to to persist state)
+2147483648 = NumLock ON (Certain domain configurations use this special bitmask for compatibility and to persist the NumLock state across logons.)

 Stephan Pringle